iSoaker.net Forums Information, Etc. Water War The Armoury iSoaker.com Home

 Super Soaker Evolutionary Tree

-While Super Soaker made its debut in 1989, improvements to the design and other aspects of water blaster technology did not stop then.
+While Super Soaker made its debut in 1991, improvements to the design and other aspects of water blaster technology did not stop then.
 Since its first release, numerous new developments technologies have been added to the Super Soaker brand name.

-In 1992, Larami Ltd. marketed several varieties of water guns based on the pressurized reservoir and separate pressurized firing chamber models.
-One of the interesting variants was known as the Super Soaker MDS (Multi-Directional Soaker), which featured a nozzle that could be pointed straight, directly left, directly right, and all angles in between.
+In 1993, one of the interesting variants was known as the Super Soaker MDS (Multi-Directional Soaker), which featured a nozzle that could be pointed straight, directly left, directly right, and all angles in between.
 This Super Soaker® improvement was originally brought to Larami by an independent inventor named Jeep Kuhn.
 Again, D’Andrade played the key roll of carrying this design into large-scale manufacturing.

-Johnson and D’Andrade worked together in continuing the Super Soaker® series.
-Whereas D’Andrade was committed essentially full time to Larami, Johnson had a wider range of inventive interest.
-He periodically planted seeds of invention for D’Andrade such as the pulsating mechanism that lead to Bruce’s development of the XP (Xtra Power) valve.
-In 1993, the first XP-rated Super Soakers® were released.
+In 1994, the first XP-rated Super Soakers® were released.
 XP used the same technology as the original series, but featured larger nozzles in order to deliver more water at a quicker rate.
 The XP-generation went through various design mutations culminating in the first two (2) double-barreled (XXP 175 and XXP 275) and the first triple-barreled (XP 85) Super Soakers®.
 Johnson’s more complex, original pulsating valve was eventually marketed in the Super Soaker® XP 90 which shoots water bullets.
 A high performance version of this design was reintroduced in spring 2003, now known as the EES Turbine.

 As the blasters continued to get larger and carry more water, there was no significant increase in output due to the limitations of the pressurized water system and safety concerns.
 However, in 1996, the CPS 2000 (Constant Pressure System) was unleashed, once again changing the face of the water war field.